themosis/documentation/validation.md

 The framework comes with a Validation class to help you sanitize your inputs.

-1.Get input data
+1. Get input data
-2.Validate
+2. Validate
-3.Validation rules
+3. Validation rules

 1.Get input data
 ----------------